gjhenrique/ImageRank/README.md

 ![curve1](./res/curve-2.png)

-## Future endeavors
+## Future endeavours
-Since this project was aimed to write a paper to compare the introduction of Wavelets with another work plotting Precision vs. Recall, the design was simply to create the precision-recall curve.
+Since this project was aimed to write a paper to compare the introduction of Wavelets with another work comparing their precision-recall curves, the design was to create the precision-recall curve.

 It might be tiresome to analyze every extractor and distance function separately.
-So, the idea in the future is to, based on some generic dataset, return the best extractor and distance function based on the precison-recall curve.
+So, the idea in the future is to, based on some generic dataset, return the best extractor and distance function based on the precision-recall curve.

 ## Libraries